3a4oT/Texture/examples/SPMWithIGListKit/README.md

-# SPM With IGListKit Example
+# SPMWithIGListKit Example

-This example demonstrates how to use the IGListKit trait with Texture via Swift Package Manager.
+This example demonstrates how to use Texture with IGListKit in a Swift Package Manager library project.

-## What This Example Tests
+## What This Example Shows

-This example verifies that when you enable the IGListKit trait in your Package.swift, the IGListKit dependency is resolved and available for use alongside Texture's ASCollectionNode.
+- Enabling IGListKit trait in a SPM package
+- Using Pure Swift API for Texture + IGListKit integration
+- Testing that trait activation works correctly

+## Key Files

+- **Package.swift** - Shows how to enable IGListKit trait
+- **Tests/** - Verifies trait enables IGListKit dependency correctly

-## Package.swift Trait Syntax
+## Package.swift Configuration

 ```swift
 dependencies: [